TotomInc/skid-inc/README.md

 # skid-inc

-Incremental-game with an hacking theme.
+Skid-Inc is an incremental-game with a hacking theme.
 Actually in early beta, but playable.

 ### Want to help?